 Reloading also lets you experiment with different bullet types and shapes, or you can even cast your own lead bullets.

-My wife says that a bowl of chili tastes better when she knows the peppers in it were grown by her own hand, in her own garden. \ In a similar way, that antelope steak tastes better to me when I know the round I used to take it is one I loaded myself.
-As Brad likes to say, your results may vary.
+My wife says that a bowl of chili tastes better when she knows the peppers in it were grown by her own hand, in her own garden.
+In a similar way, that antelope steak tastes better to me when I know the round I used to take it is one I loaded myself.
+As always and in most things, your results may vary.